Updated

 Comfort harness

-A soft harness lets your older dog sniff with less neck pressure.
+A soft harness lets your older dog lower their head and sniff without pressure on the neck.

 Questions people ask